resthub/resthub-js/README.rst

-**RESThub JS** is a Javascript micro framework, built on top of jQuery, intended to give you usually needed functionnalities to build large application that scales well.
-It is freely inspired and based on best Javascript code/plugins found on Open Source projects, more specifically on Sammy.JS (route and storage) and JavascriptMVC (class and controller).
+**RESThub JS** is a Javascript micro framework, built on top of jQuery, intended to give you usually needed functionnalities to build large jQuery applications that scales well.
+It is freely inspired from best Javascript code/plugins found on Open Source projects, more specifically on `Sammy JS <http://code.quirkey.com/sammy/>`_ (route and storage functionnality) and `JavascriptMVC <http://www.javascriptmvc.com/>`_ (class and controller implementation).

+**RESThub JS** is originally designed to work with Java `RESThub framework <http://resthub.org/>`_, but can work with any serverside technology (Python, Ruby, PHP) that exposes REST webservices.

 Examples
 ========